Vector Network Coding Based on Subspace Codes Outperforms Scalar Linear Network Coding: Abstract

 \section{Abstract}

 This paper considers vector network coding solutions based on rank-metric codes and subspace codes.
-The main result of this paper is that vector solutions can significantly reduce the required field size compared to the optimal scalar linear solution for the same multicast network.
-The multicast networks considered in this paper have one source with $h$ messages and the vector solution is over a field of size $q$ with vectors of length $t$.
-The achieved gap of the field size between the optimal scalar linear solution and the vector solution is $q^{(h-2)t^2/h + o(t)}$ for any $q \geq 2$ and any even $h \geq 4$.
-If $h \geq 5$ is odd, then the achieved gap of the field size is $q^{(h-3)t^2/(h-1) + o(t)}$.
-Previously, only a gap of constant size had been shown for networks with a very large number of messages.
-These results imply the same gap of the field size between the optimal scalar linear and any scalar \emph{nonlinear} network coding solution for multicast networks.
+The main result of this paper is that vector solutions can significantly reduce the required alphabet size compared to the optimal scalar linear solution for the same multicast network.
+The multicast networks considered in this paper have one source with $h$ messages, and the vector solution is over a field of size $q$ with vectors of length~$t$.
+For a given network, let the smallest field size for which the network has a scalar linear solution be $q_s$, then the \emph{gap} in the alphabet size between the vector solution and the scalar linear solution is defined to be $q_s-q^t$.
+In this contribution, the achieved gap is $q^{(h-2)t^2/h + o(t)}$ for any $q \geq 2$ and any even $h \geq 4$.
+If $h \geq 5$ is odd, then the achieved gap of the alphabet size is $q^{(h-3)t^2/(h-1) + o(t)}$.
+Previously, only a gap of size size one had been shown for networks with a very large number of messages.
+These results imply the same gap of the alphabet size between the optimal scalar linear and some scalar \emph{nonlinear} network coding solution for multicast networks.
 For three messages, we also show an advantage of vector network coding, while for two messages the problem remains open.
-Several networks are considered, all of them are generalizations and modifications of the well-known combination network.
-The vector network codes that are used as a solution for those networks are based on subspace codes and in particular subspace codes obtained from rank-metric codes.
-Some of these codes form a new family of subspace codes which poses a new interesting {research} problem.
-Finally, the exposition given in this paper suggests a sequence of related problems for future research.
+Several networks are considered, all of them are generalizations and modifications of the well-known combination networks.
+The vector network codes that are used as solutions for those networks are based on subspace codes, particularly subspace codes obtained from rank-metric codes.
+Some of these codes form a new family of subspace codes, which poses a new {research} problem.